serioushype/dragonbot/README.md

 If you want to help Dragon bot, you can do one of them:
 - Report a bugs & Suggest new features
-- Commit changes(If you ant to get contributor, you can DM IdkGoodName(me) through my discord server(which is below)).
+- Commit changes(If you want to get contributor, you can DM IdkGoodName(me) through my discord server(which is below)).
 - Help others, by answering questions in Issues, or Discord server.

 > ## Usage